fssanabriac/Git_info/README.md

 changes in a folder called .git.
 Furthermore, it allows to work in different work environments called **branches**, so you can work in parallel different stages of your project.

 For a first introduction it is advised to read the following `man` pages: `git`, `gittutorial`, and  `giteveryday`.
+If you need help with any git command, you can use `man git-command` or `git help command`.

 Bellow are some of the most used commands in Git.

 ### Basic commands